ROSETEA-lab/modelica_agilexbunker/README.md

 # modelica_agilexbunker
-Modelica models of the Agilex Bunker robot
+Shared repository for models of the Agilex Bunker Pro robot